cldf/cldfbench/README.md

 - `catconfig` to create the clones and make them known through a configuration file,
 - `catinfo` to get an overview of the installed catalogs and their versions,
 - `catupdate` to update local clones from the upstream repositories.

+See https://cldfbench.readthedocs.io/en/latest//catalogs.html for a list of reference catalogs which are currently supported in `cldfbench`.

 ### Curating a dataset on GitHub